-The Clean and Sober Christmas Dinner is a complete turkey dinner with all the trimmings along with carolling and a visit from Santa for the kids.
+The L.I.N.C.
+Clean & Sober Sit-Down Christmas Dinner is a complete turkey dinner with all the trimmings along with carolling and a visit from Santa for the kids.

 The dinner is usually held from 5-8pm on a day early in December.
 In 2015, over 350 people were in attendance.
 A sample of the poster used to promote the event appears at the bottom of the page.

 - Low-income people who are at risk of homelessness or are homeless in the Mission, Abbotsford, Vancouver, and Chilliwack area